spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/palette-rbac.md

 :::

 In the diagram below, the Resource role, **security-enforcer**, is allowed to update the cluster profile in Project A, with the tag `prodAllowed`.
-If the user attemps to update the cluster profile in Project B, that lacks the tag, `productionAllowed`, the operation is denied.
+If the user attempts to update the cluster profile in Project B, that lacks the tag, `productionAllowed`, the operation is denied.
 If the cluster profile in Project B had the tag, `prodAllowed`, the user would have been able to update the cluster profile.